 Muhammad Madani, born in 1942, has been a member of Fatah’s Central Committee since 2009.
-He heads Fatah’s commission for relations with Israel, and has been criticised by Palestinians for facilitating the PA’s ‘normalisation’ with Israel.
+He heads Fatah’s commission for relations with Israel, and the PA's 'Committee for Interaction with Israeli Society'.
+He has been criticised by Palestinians for facilitating the PA’s ‘normalisation’ with Israel.

 In December 2012, he was appointed as the head of the Committee for Dialogue with Israeli Society, a government initiative that arranges meetings between Israeli civil society and Palestinian officials to build trust between the two sides.